ManishBaral1/Thesis-Mathematics/README.md

-# Thesis: On the Volume of the Intersection of Balls
+# Thesis: On the Volume of the Intersection of Balls (Discrete Geometry)

 ## Abstract
 Our project title is ”On the Volume of the intersection of balls ” and our aim